 I managed to bag the front seat to enjoy the views of the long route ahead.
 As I’ve explained in Part One, the 12 roughly follows the route of the former Llandudno & Colwyn Bay Tramway on it’s first section, heading out of Llandudno along the busy Mostyn Street but, whilst the former tramway headed over Bodofan fields on it’s private right of way, the 12 headed onto the Promenade, passing a rather delightful children’s paddling pool and the town’s new Lifeboat Station before heading over the Little Orme.
 Heading through Penrhyn Bay, this area had become increasingly suburbanised since the demise of the tramway.
 Also present was the local college, which saw several of our mostly young passengers alight.
 We then briefly headed onto Rhos On Sea Promenade before heading inland again to serve the town of Colwyn Bay.
 Onwards to Abegele, we then passed into the caravan land of Towyn before reaching the outskirts of Rhyl, passing the miniature railway around the marine lake before heading into the town, where we terminated at the bus station, handily sited next to the railway station.

 I’ve visited Rhyl on day trips on several occasions throughout my life!
 The first time would have been in 1975, with my Mum on a Manns Coaches of Smethwick excursion.
 It was a nice day in what was then a vibrant resort but sadly, we didn’t have time to sample what was then the M87 open top bus service along the front (operated by Bristol Lodekkas).
 Second visit was with two branches of the family in a hired minibus in 1980.
 It was a blissfully sunny day, which was mainly spent on the beach in the western side of town.
-All good fun with the added bonus of watching Class 40 & 47 hauled trains passing nearby on the North Wales Mainline.
+All good fun, with the added bonus of watching Class 40 & 47 hauled trains passing nearby on the North Wales Coast Mainline.
 But again, no chance to ride on the open toppers.
 Following this, the Lodekkas were replaced by one man operated ex Southdown Daimler Fleetlines, with the service extended over what’s now the 12 route to Llandudno.
 This lengthy run would cease after deregulation, with the open top service truncated back to Abegele, the Fleetlines having being replaced by ECW bodied Bristol VRs.
 This was how the open topper looked upon my next visit, with my then new wife Lynn on a daytrip in 1997.
 Unfortunately, upon hitting Wales, it seemed to rain incessantly during our stay, so heading into the new seafront cinema to see Rowan Atkinson in “Bean” overtook my desire to sample the open toppers.
 Finally, those who’ve read my “Rhyl & Llandudno 2015” blog will realise that I once again failed to find the open toppers in Rhyl!
 So I badly wanted to ride on a Rhyl Open Topper!

 But this year, now a bit more experienced with the internet, I’d done my research!
 Arriva run open top route 1 eastward through Prestatyn to a point called Talacre.
 It was a good job that I had done my research because, once again, publicity for the service was virtually non existent!
 The only reference to the route was on a “Where to find your bus” list, which pointed to the stand where the 11 to Chester started from.
-I made my way to the stand but only the 11 and the local services to Prestatyn featured on the stop’s timetable case!
+I made my way to the stand but only the 11 and the local services to Prestatyn featured in the stop’s timetable case!
 It’s a pity really, as Arriva’s publicity of it’s other services from the bus station was absolutely exemplary;

 Fortunately though, I had my smart phone with me and looked up the service.
 The 1 runs hourly during the school summer holidays, reducing to two hourly at the shoulders of the season, which I was now in.
 And I was on the wrong hour!
 I considered dropping my plans to ride the service, maybe coming back for it latter in the holiday but today was such a nice day that an open top bus ride was positively irresistible!
-So I decided to have a little wander around Rhyl, still sadly as run down as I described in the 2015 blog with some salubrious individuals supping from white lightening cider bottles not exactly adding to the seaside charm.
+So I decided to have a little wander around Rhyl, still sadly as run down as I described in the 2015 blog with some dubious looking individuals supping from white lightening cider bottles not exactly adding to the seaside charm.
 A shame as the town had once been so nice!